ploomber/ploomber/doc/cookbook/serialization.rst

 Serialization
 =============

-.. note:: Serialization only works for function tasks.
+.. note:: This is a quick reference, for an in-depth tutorial, :doc:`click here <../user-guide/serialization>`.

 By default, tasks receive a ``product`` argument and must take care of serializing their outputs at the passed location.
 Serialization allows tasks